CodeKitch/my_way/README.md

 ## Usage

 This Sinatra application will function on a local server simulating an online experience.
-Use the Sinatra Shotgun Server below or your preferred environment to accomplish this.
+Use the Sinatra Shotgun Server or your preferred environment to accomplish this.
 [Sinatra Shotgun Server](https://learn.co/lessons/sinatra-shotgun-server)

 ### Built With